 Editing a Proof

 A FREE proof is furnished so you can correct any errors.
 This is NOT the time to edit pages.
 Editing consists of adding or deleting recipes, changing content, rewriting material, or any other changes made to your originally submitted material.
 Customer editing (change orders) can be very costly.
-Call us if you have questions.
-See Change Order and Corrections Pricing (PDF).
+Contact us if you have questions.
+See Change Order & Corrections Pricing (PDF).